 Note: If the gearcase cover was replaced, the replacement part MAY HAVE BEEN shipped with a certain number of shims.
-The number of shims used must match the number on the gearcase cover.
-If the replacement part does not have a number written on the cover, and no shims were shipped with it, do not use ANY shims.
+The number of shims used must match the number written on the gearcase cover.
+If there was no number on the cover, and no shims with the part, do not use any shims.
 Do not use the old shims.